 - Put your seniors on a no-call list, so they are not bombarded by telemarketers and charities who add them to call lists.

 - Be aware of scam artists, and instruct seniors never to give personal information over the phone.
-Chandelle once had a client who received a call from a scam artist claiming to be the “IRS,” and was able to act quickly to get the police involved.
+One involved a Bethesda resident who received a call from a scam artist claiming to be the “IRS,” and fortunately Bethesda was able to act quickly to get the police involved.

 - As more service personnel are required in the home, paper statements (bank and credit card) should be eliminated because they contain information that can be stolen.